Boost your immunity this winter

-Everyone over 50, or those with a health condition that puts them at higher risk from Covid-19 is now *eligible for the Covid-19 booster vaccine and also a flu vaccine.
+Everyone over 40, or those with a health condition that puts them at higher risk from Covid-19 is now *eligible for the Covid-19 booster vaccine and everyone over 50 is also eligable for a free flu vaccine.
 Both flu and Covid-19 are serious illnesses.

-If you are in these groups, having both the Covid-19 booster vaccine and flub jab is the best way to protect yourself this winter.
+If you are in these groups, having both the Covid-19 vaccines including a booster vaccine and the flu jab is the best way to protect yourself this winter.

 *For more information on eligibility and the vaccines visit: